 From here, simply check the ‘Enable PayPal Standard payments’ box.

-After that, you need to fill in the other PayPal settings.
+After that, you must fill in the other PayPal settings.
 If you wish to test your payment form, then you should select the ‘Test / Sandbox’ mode.
 This allows you to make dummy PayPal payments to make sure that the form is working correctly.

 Don’t forget to change the Mode option back to ‘Production’ when you have finished testing.

 Most websites will need the ‘Products and Services’ payment type.
-The other option is ‘Donations’, and you can learn more in our guide on how to add a PayPal donate button.
+The other option is ‘Donations’, and you can learn more about it in our guide on how to add a PayPal donate button.

 Finally, you can use the ‘Enable Conditional Logic’ option to accept multiple payment types.
 For more details, see our guide on how to allow users to choose a payment method on WordPress forms.

-Once you’re done, click the Save button to store your settings.
+Once you’re done, go ahead and click the ‘Save’ button to store your settings.

 Your online PayPal payment form is now ready, and you can add it to any WordPress post or page on your website.